SciCatProject/frontend/README.md

 ## Summary

-A data catalogue web application to provide a searchable interface for datasets, as well as the option to carry out actions (i.e. archiving and publishing) and acts as a place to reference datasets used in publications.
+SciCat is a data catalogue web application to provide a searchable interface for datasets, publish DOIs, as well as the option to carry out actions (i.e. archiving and publishing) and acts as a place to reference datasets used in publications.
 See documentation at [scicatproject](https://scicatproject.github.io/)